sabrinasettle/settleformore.github.io/content/posts/intro-to-apis.md

 ### Conclusion

-To sum up RESTful APIs, they are a programming interface where you make requests to endpoints via HTTP methods which return messages and objects from original server.
+To sum up, RESTful APIs are a programming interface where you make requests to endpoints via HTTP methods that return messages and objects from the original server.
 They so fun and have inspired some amazing projects.

 ## Footnotes